 But if all books were churned out in an environment that slowly repressed any kind of individualism, they’d all be the same.
 You want to complain about the “formulaic novel”?
 Well, this place encourages that!

 You know, not all the employees started this way.
 Joelle over there used to wear the cutest cardigans—all bright colors with cute birds embroidered on them.
 She wore hand-knitted berets.
 With her pudgy face, her sparkling eyes, and the whimsical pink lipstick, you’d swear she wrote cozy mysteries.
-Nope, she once was the world’s scariest horror writer.
+Nope, she once was the world’s scariest horror writer, and at a point, wanted to know on how to be a health writer.
 Now her slashers slash at precisely the 25% mark as they should.
 Down to the word.
 She’ll cut a hundred extraneous words to ensure it.
 Her navy sweaters are as plain as can be and the pink lipstick disappeared long ago.

 She isn’t the only one.
 Frank over there had tattoos and piercings when he came.
 They made him remove the piercings, of course, but eventually, he had his tattoos lasered off.
 He wrote killer humor.
 Now his humor is alive but not very lively.